gabotechs/signway/docs/src/openai.md

 ## Sign more things

-Right now, the `Content-Type` header and the body are not signed, so consumer of the signed URL are allowed to do whatever they want with those things.
+Right now, the `Content-Type` header and the body are not signed, so consumers of the signed URL are allowed to do whatever they want with those things.

 You can be more restrictive, and also sign both, so that users consuming the signed